Bug #1611

 I got the impression James already had developer mode enabled, so I didn't mention that step.

-Updated by James King over 7 years ago
+Updated by James King almost 8 years ago

 Tom, thanks for such a quick turnaround on this!